Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #2 💩💩💩💩💩

-Question

-DRAG DROP You need to implement the code flow strategy for Project2 in Azure DevOps.
+You need to implement the code flow strategy for Project2 in Azure DevOps.

 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.